 Nestled in the heart of Alicante’s spectacular Guadalest Valley, VIVOOD Landscape Hotel combines natural beauty, cutting-edge design, and sustainable practices to provide guests with an authentic get-away-from-it-all experience of uncompromising comfort.

 The exclusive adults-only retreat comprises 25 independent suites – each of them a slick eco-friendly prefabricated unit, complete with panoramic shower, minibar, and floor-to-ceiling windows framing unobstructed vistas of the rugged scenery outside.

 Designed by Spanish architect Daniel Mayo, all cabins feature crisp white walls and grey ceramic tiled floors, and the superior suites come with private outdoor terraces & Jacuzzis.
 Adding to VIVOOD’s sustainable practices, its elegant fine-dining restaurant serves healthy meals prepared exclusively with organic local produce.

 Tucked away in the Norwegian wilderness, near the fjord-side western town of Åndalsnes, Juvet is Europe’s first landscape hotel – a dreamy nature retreat that blends seamlessly with its wild, dramatic surroundings.

-A project by architects Jensen & Skodvin, the striking, modernist establishment was used as a shooting location for cult film Ex Machina, but it also offers accommodation for mere mortals in 9 designer wooden structures camouflaged into the natural environment.
-These include 2 birdhouses inspired by the traditional Norwegian “stabburet”, as well as 7 glass cubes on stills, called landscape rooms.
+A project by architects Jensen & Skodvin, the striking, modernist establishment has been used as a shooting location for cult film Ex Machina, but it also offers accommodation for mere mortals in 9 designer wooden structures camouflaged into the natural environment.
+These include 2 birdhouses inspired by the traditional Norwegian stabburet, as well as 7 glass cubes on stills, called landscape rooms.

 Capturing everything from river to mountain, views vary greatly from one unit to another, but one thing remains constant – a deep, intimate connection with the natural world outside.